nicklotz/nlnetvirt/public/demos-labs/lab-04-install-configure-mininet.md

 vagrant init ubuntu/jammy64
 ```

 4. Modify the **Vagrantfile** created by the previous command.
-Add the following configuration block, to the file (just choose somewhere among the rest of the commented lines).
-Make sure the indentation is conssitent with the surrounding lines.
+Add the following configuration text to the file (just choose somewhere among the rest of the commented lines).
+Make sure the indentation is consistent with the surrounding lines.

 ```
   # ... some commented-out lines above
   config.vm.provider "virtualbox" do |vb|
     vb.memory = "1024"
     vb.cpus = 2
   end
   # ... some commented-out lines below
 ```

 5. Bring up the new VM.